admin

 • Wormwood repels carrot rust flies, cabbage loopers, and flea beetles.

 Use of the trap cropping and insect-deterring plants is also known as companion planting.
-These methods are quite useful if you are like me and don’t want to be using chemicals all over your gardens.
+These methods (see URL) are quite useful if you are like me and don’t want to be using chemicals all over your gardens.
 Besides there are some beneficial insects and the chemicals don’t differentiate between bad and good insects.
 I’ve used companion planting for the past several years very successfully.
 I not only have good harvestable crops, but I also have interesting gardens with all the different plants used together.